Can You Die From Sleep Apnea?

 • Waking up gasping for air or choking

-Sleep Apnea Treatment Options
+Home Sleep Apnea Test

-To effectively address sleep apnea, you can explore various treatment options tailored to your symptoms and severity of the condition.
+To effectively address sleep apnea, you can explore various treatment options tailored to your symptoms and the severity of the condition.
 Behavioral changes like weight loss and avoiding alcohol can help reduce symptoms.
 Changes in sleep position, particularly sleeping on the side, can be beneficial.

 Continuous Positive Airway Pressure (CPAP) therapy is a common and effective treatment for sleep apnea.
 CPAP therapy involves wearing a mask that delivers pressurized air to keep your airway open during sleep, improving breathing and oxygen levels.

 For those who can’t tolerate CPAP or when other treatments fail, oral appliances and upper airway surgery are alternative options.
-It’s essential to prioritize treatment for sleep apnea to reduce associated health risks and improve overall well-being.

 Why It’s Important To Treat Sleep Apnea